 DEI Admission Interns play an integral role in fostering relationships with the community and external partners (schools and community-based organizations) to foster a more inclusive and diverse Holy Cross community.
 DEI Admission interns will oversee the DEI Student Advisory Board and plan outreach to prospective students, including but not limited to webinars, group visits, and overnight programs.
 There is also an expectation that interns may give presentations to prospective students and families and attend high school visits in the Worcester area.
 The DEI Admission Intern is a paid position with an average of 6 hours per week.
 DEI Admission Interns are permitted to intern in the office for more than one year.
 There are two interns on the DEI team, and interns are hired when there is a vacancy due to graduation or pursuit of another opportunity.

 Play a dynamic role in growing Holy Cross’s international student community as a member of the International Ambassador Team.
 Organize and participate in engaging virtual events, inform international recruitment practices, and serve as a resource to prospective international students.
 Be the reason someone chooses Holy Cross!

 As a tour guide, you’ll give tours of campus to prospective students, parents and school groups throughout the academic year.
 We’re looking for academically successful students who are actively involved on campus and excited about sharing their love of the school with prospective students and their families.

 To be considered, you need to have been on campus for at least two semesters and will undergo an application process that includes a group interview with members of the Admissions staff.
 If selected, you’ll be required to give a weekly tour and volunteer during some weekends for Saturday tours and Admissions Open Houses.

-For more information on how to become a part of the Tour Guide program, please contact Laura Boyle.
+For more information on how to become a part of the Tour Guide program, please contact Liza Goodman.

-For more information on how to becoming a part of the Senior Interviewer program, please contact Diane Soboski.
+For more information on how to become a part of the Senior Admission Fellows program, please contact Kirsten Vanhorne.